Mujemula/Spatial_Exam_2024_Maria_Olsen/README.md

 **Municipality_code_ranges.csv** <br>

 ### Data produced in the R markdowns
 This data is loaded in here for simplicity as some of the code requires data produced in some of the other code.
-Now that it is all in one place, you can run any of the code files in direred order to get same output. <br>
+Now that it is all in one place, you can run any of the code files in direred order to get same output. <br> <br>
 **population_df.csv** <br>
 **survey_data.csv** <br>
 **scaled_data.csv** <br>